 - Save that video version for future reference.

-I won’t lie, you’re going to feel like a wide-eyed lunatic for a while, but every time I’ve had a teammate try this exercise, they go “Oh my Gosh, I look like a professional news anchor”.
-You see, what you think is you at your most deranged is most likely just about right for the audience.
+We’ll be straight with you.
+The first few times you do this, you’re going to feel like a wide-eyed lunatic, but every time we’ve coached a teammate through this exercise, they look like a professional news anchor.
+You see, what you think is “overdoing it” is most likely just about right for your audience.
 That’s largely because in a virtual world, you need to over-project just to connect.